ettore9x9/patrolling_robot/README.md

  - Even if the battery is low, the robot goes to the recharging location only if it is reachable; otherwise, it continues traveling into the environment.
  - If the battery goes down while building the map, the robot finishes the build and then recharges.
  - The starting and the recharging positions can be different.
- - Markers' informations match with the topology of the environment.
+ - Markers' information matches the topology of the environment.

 ## Software architecture ##